Covid 19 coronavirus: Kiwis evacuated from cruise due to land home in NZ

 A medivac charter flight carrying New Zealanders and Australians on the ship took off last night [NZT] from Montevideo, Uruguay.

-The flight is scheduled to land in Melbourne this morning and a Government-chartered medivac plane is then taking 13 New Zealanders to Auckland Airport, with three Australia-based New Zealanders remaining in Australia.
+The flight landed in Melbourne this morning and a Government-chartered medivac plane will take 13 New Zealanders to Auckland Airport, with three Australia-based New Zealanders remaining in Australia.

 Tina and Graham have spent most of the past month in a 4m by 9m cabin with a small balcony.